 VFD regenerative applications

-This post discusses VFD regenerative applications – applications that regenerate energy and the common drive options and topologies that are available.
+This post discusses VFD regenerative applications – applications that regenerate energy and the common drive topologies and options that are available.

-Typical regenerative applications include machines that lift and lower, such as: elevators, hoists, cranes, and escalators.
-Other applications are torque controlled applications like tension unwinders, web handling systems, and test stands.
-Finally, cyclic applications like centrifuges can also regenerate significant energy.
+VFD regenerative applications fall under a couple of common categories.
+First, machines that lift and lower.
+These include elevators, hoists, cranes, and escalators.
+Next, applications that control torque like tension unwinders, web handling systems, and test stands.
+Finally, there are cyclic applications like centrifuges that start and stop large masses.

 Basic VFD Topology